 To seek advice and support if needed.
 Some people have been very helpful (hopefully they will know who they are, and who they are not).

-To recognise when people are trying to undermine me, because my own development matters.
+To recognise when people are trying to undermine me.

-When I was 12 years old I eventually called 999 from a nearby phone box regarding aggressive behaviour by my dad which began when I was about 3 years old, only to be told off, returned home, and medicated for the whole of my teens.
+When I was 12 years old I eventually called 999 from a nearby phone box regarding aggressive behaviour by my dad, only to be told off, returned home, and medicated for the rest of my teens.
 I was never questioned, no statement or discernible action was ever taken by the police, apart from to involve the NHS.

-However, in my darkest moments since I was twelve, I have consoled myself with the thought that somebody, somewhere out there would now know what was happening, that they would be doing whatever it is that these people are supposed to do, and that in some dusty file, there would be a record which would eventually vindicate my story.
+However, in my darkest moments since then, I have consoled myself with the thought that somebody, somewhere out there would now know what was happening, that they would be doing whatever it is that these people are supposed to do, and that in some dusty file, there would be a record which would eventually vindicate my story.

-Well, here we are over 40 years later and it has taken until now, on receipt of a direct request by me, for the local authorities to actually admit what had become obvious to me, that they either never made, got rid of or ‘lost’ any record of my call.
-This is presumably why I continued to be assaulted and medicalised throughout my life and nothing was ever done.
+It has taken until now, on receipt of a direct request by me, for the local authorities to finally admit what had become obvious to me, that they either never made, got rid of or ‘lost’ any record of my call, which is presumably why I endured further assaults and continued to be pathologized throughout my life.

-Although I really have fought not to let the aggression or the subsequent medicalisation of me as a child determine the rest of my life, the truth is that it really has.
-Since returning back up north, those old fears and archaic medical attitudes began to encroach on many aspects of my life again.
+Although I really have fought not to let the aggression or the subsequent pathologization of me determine the rest of my life, the truth is that it really has.
+Since returning back up north, those old fears began to affect many aspects of my life again.

-Since I moved back up here, I have been mining this technique for all it’s worth, but I don’t think it was ever meant for the enormous issues I have had to deal with, and I often wonder what my cognitive therapist would advise.
+Since I moved back up here, I have been using this technique, but I don’t think it was ever meant for the enormous issues I have had to deal with, and I often wonder what my cognitive therapist would advise.

-I saw the Sanctuary knocker (above) on a school trip to Durham Cathedral when I was about 14 years old, trapped at home, on medication, understanding nothing.
-Although the knocker at Durham was apparently intended to offer sanctuary to criminals, I remember wishing that I could knock on something like it and find some kind of sanctuary from things at home.
+I saw this Sanctuary knocker on a school trip to Durham Cathedral when I was about 14, trapped at home, on medication, understanding nothing.
+Although it was apparently intended to offer sanctuary to criminals, I remember wishing that I could find some kind of sanctuary from things at home.
 This idea imprinted itself on my consciousness and I still find it a powerful symbol.